top of page

 William Billingsley.

-The year 2024 marks the 250th anniversary of William Billingsley beginning his career as a decorator of porcelain.
+The year 2024 marked the 250th anniversary of William Billingsley beginning his career as a decorator of porcelain.
 He was apprenticed by his mother Mary at the Derby porcelain factory in September 1774, at the age of 16.
 This was for a term of five years, during which time he received a wage of five shillings per week.

 (See the book "William Billingsley, 1758-1828" by W. D. John.)